tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 Our model achieved a training accuracy of 0.83 and a test accuracy of approximately 0.77.
 While this is obviously better than simply guessing defaulting customers, this is insufficient to the current needs of modern firms concerned with credit default.

-The take-aways of this notebook are:
+The takeaways of this notebook are:
 - pandas can be used as a preliminary cleaning tool
 - tflearn is a great library for trying out different neural network configurations quickly
 - approaching problems critically is essential to obtain reasonable solutions